ghd7262/edx-big-data-analytics-spark/README.md

 - Writing 1TB disk at this rate takes ~1000 seconds or about 16 minutes.
 - When you want to write big blocks, SSD (Solid State Disk) is much faster than the main memory.
   - Why?
-    - Byte rate for writing large blocks is about 100MBps
+    - Byte rate for writing large blocks for memory is about 100MBps
     - Byte rate for writing large SSD blocks is about 1GBps
-    - Memory: Sequential access: 100MBps, random access: 10^-9 for 1kb and 10^-6 - 10^-3 for 10GB.
+    - Memory: Sequential access: 100MBps, random access: 10^-9 for 10kb and 10^-6 - 10^-3 for 10GB.
     - SSD: Sequential access: 1GBps, random access: 10^-5 - 10^-3 for 10kb, 10^-4 - 10^-1 for 10GB.
+- Having a big sized L3 Cache is helpful because the bigger the L3 cache, the more data you can put into cache at once.

 <strong>bandwidth vs. latency</strong>: Bandwidth is the total number of gigabytes we can write in so many seconds while latency is a property of every write itself.
+- Latency usually have long tails, so use log-log plots.
+- Memory latency varies from 10^-9 - 10^-9 sec depending on access pattern.
+- SSD latency for random access varies from 10^-5 - 10^-1
+- When reading or writing large blocks, we care about **throughput** or **byte-rate** not **latency**.
+  - Typical throughput: Memory (100MBps); SSD (1GBps)

+**Impact on Big Data Analytics**
+- Clock rate is stuck at around 3GHz, and will be stuck there for the foreseeable future.
+> GHz is a clock frequency, a.k.a. **clock rate** or **clock speed**, representing a cycle of time.
+An oscillator circuit supplies a small amount of electricity to a crystal each second that is measured in kHz,MHz, or GHz.
+"Hz" is an abbreviation of Hertz.
+- Faster computers/disks/networks are expensive.
+- When we want to analyze big data, the focus is more on moving data around or data access instead of calculation.
+- The cost-effective solution is to use cluster of many cheap computers with multi-cores and break up the data so that each computer has a small fraction of data.
+  - Such solution is provided by the data-centers or the cloud

 > <strong>Q:What is latency?</strong>